 Although the women and children are allowed to roam free within the facility, they are not allowed to leave and must wait until either their asylum request is granted, or they are deported.
 Many people have found themselves in places like the South Texas Family Residential Center with little options because of the recent crackdown on immigration.
 The best thing anyone can do if they wind up in a detention facility is to seek representation from an experienced immigration lawyer who can help when all hope is lost.

 Being detained in an immigration facility can make it seem like all hope is lost.
-The The Gonzalez Law Group, PLLC will help you find your way and ensure you see the best result possible for your immigration case.
-Don’t hesitate to contact the The Gonzalez Law Group, PLLC so that we can use our resources, experience and knowledge to fight on your behalf.
+The Gonzalez Law Group will help you find your way and ensure you see the best result possible for your immigration case.
+Don’t hesitate to contact The Gonzalez Law Group so that we can use our resources, experience and knowledge to fight on your behalf.

-If you or a loved one is currently at the South Texas Family Residential Center after being detained in Laredo, Brownsville, Falfurrias or any border city contact The Gonzalez Law Group, PLLC at (832) 530-4070 or fill out an online form for your free consultation.
+If you or a loved one is currently at the South Texas Family Residential Center after being detained in Laredo, Brownsville, Falfurrias or any border city contact The Gonzalez Law Group at (832) 530-4070 or fill out an online form for your free consultation.

 South Texas Family Residential Center Information Center